serenorg/serendb/docs/rfcs/036-physical-replication.md

 This RFC is all about WAL-based *physical* replication.
 Logical replication is a different feature.

-Neon also has the capability to launch "static" read-only nodes which do not follow the primary, but are pinned to a particular LSN.
+SerenDB also has the capability to launch "static" read-only nodes which do not follow the primary, but are pinned to a particular LSN.
 They can be used for long-running one-off queries, or for Point-in-time queries.
 They work similarly to read replicas that follow the primary,